particle-iot/docs/src/content/firmware/tracker-edge/tracker-edge-firmware.md

 - Open the **tracker-edge** directory in Workbench; it is a pre-configured project directory.

 - In order to use the Geofencing features, Tracker Edge v17 is required.
-- In order to use Store and Forewad, Tracker Edge v18 is required
+- In order to use Store and Forward, Tracker Edge v18 is required

 {{box op="start" cssClass="boxed warningBox"}}
 Tracker Edge v18 can only be built by the Particle Workbench local compile.
 It cannot be built by the CLI or cloud compliers.

+Tracker Edge v18 should target Device OS 3.3.0 (not 4.x or 5.x).
 {{box op="end"}}

+- Open Particle Workbench.
+- From the command palette, **Particle: Import Project**.
+- Run **Particle: Configure Workspace for Device**, select version 3.3.0, Tracker, and your device.
+- Run **Particle: Flash application (local)**.

+Make sure you've used the [**Mark As Development Device**](/getting-started/console/development-devices/) option for your Tracker device in your Tracker product.
+If you don't mark the device as a development device it will be flashed with the default or locked product firmware version immediately after connecting to the cloud, overwriting the application you just flashed.

 ### Manually